-For eligibility or competition questions, contact Samantha Brandeberry.
+For eligibility or competition questions, contact Erin Stanley.

-Garments may be made 100% Cotton or more than 60% Wool will be eligible to win additional prizes donated by community donors.
+Garments made of 100% Cotton or more than 60% Wool will be eligible to win additional prizes donated by community donors.
 Please be sure to indicate your fabric content during registration.

 This year's philanthropy project will be partnering with Project Linus.
 Project Linus began in Belton, Missouri and now has chapters in all 50 states.
 They have been featured in many national publications and news outlets from People to the Today Show.
 The Linus Project's first goal is to provide love, a sense of security, warmth and comfort to children who are seriously ill, traumatized, or otherwise in need through the gifts of new, handmade blankets and afghans, lovingly created by volunteer "blanketeers."